Bylaws for the regulation of

-Any member of a committee may be removed at the discretion of the President except committee members appointed by the membership.
+Section 3 Any member of a committee may be removed at the discretion of the Removal President except committee members appointed by the membership.

-Activities of committees shall not be inconsistent in their purposes with the objectives of this organization.
+Section 5.
+Activities of committees shall not be inconsistent in their purposes with Activities the objectives of this organization.

-Special Task Forces may be appointed by the President to augment committees.
+Section 6.
+Special Task Forces may be appointed by the President to augment Special Task committees.

 AFFILIATION AND LIAISON

-Politics, whether national, state or local shall not be discussed at membership meetings as part of the planned program.
+Section 2.
+Politics, whether national, state or local shall not be discussed at

-Roberts Rules of Order, Revised, shall govern the proceedings of this organization when not inconsistent with these Bylaws
+Section 3.
+Roberts Rules of Order, Revised, shall govern the proceedings of this

 NATIONAL ASSOCIATION OF INSTITUTIONS